Your First 90 Days

 Performance Improvement Plans

 If your work performance is not meeting expectations, you may be put on a Performance Improvement Plan (PIP).
 We only initiate PIPs if your manager’s concern is correctable in the short term.
 We do not initiate PIPs for fundamental performance issues that relate to your core job skills.
 If you’re a Programmer whose coding skills are not at the level they need to be, we’d forego a PIP.
-However we may initiate a PIP to help you improve your performance in a coachable skill like project management.
-In those cases, we’ll follow our performance plan process.
+However, we may initiate a PIP to help you improve your performance in a coachable skill like project management.